LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 #### Register

-Performs a bitwise *AND* one register and the complement of a second register.
+Performs a bit-wise *AND* one register and the complement of a second register.
 The second register can be shifted.

 The flags can be updated.